Dulajay/Dulajay/README.md

-# 🤖 Dulakshi Jayani (AI & Data Science Enthusiast)
+# 🤖 Dulakshi Jayani (Robotics & AI Developer)

-👋 Hey there!
-I'm Dulakshi Jayani, a passionate AI and Data Science enthusiast exploring the realms of artificial intelligence, machine learning, and data-driven insights.
-My journey into the world of technology is fueled by a curiosity to unravel patterns, solve complex problems, and contribute to the ever-evolving landscape of data science.
+👋 Hello!
+I'm Dulakshi Jayani, a developer working with electronics devices, microcontrollers, and IoT (Internet of Things).
+I also have a strong interest in AI, image processing, machine learning, and anomaly detection.
+I enjoy exploring and working on both hardware and software projects, solving problems, and building useful solutions to help improve technology.

 # 🛠️ Technologies & Tools: